-The Ancient Tree Forum (ATF) was founded in 1993 by a group of enthusiasts who came together to discuss ancient trees and their management.
+The Ancient Tree Forum (ATF) was founded in 1993 by a group of multi-disciplinary experts and specialists who came together to discuss ancient trees and their management.

 The word ‘forum’ was chosen, as our organisation brings together people from different backgrounds and with different levels of expertise, all of whom have a shared love for ancient trees, their history and wildlife.
 The ATF registered as a charity in 1998.
 We have worked with many partners over the years, and some of our key achievements have included: